Yairo Moreno

-Yairo Yesid Moreno Berrío (born 4 April 1995) is a Colombian professional footballer who plays as a winger or left-back for Categoría Primera A club Independiente Medellín and the Colombia national team.
+Yairo Yesid Moreno Berrío (born 4 April 1995) is a Colombian professional footballer who plays as a winger or left-back for Liga Nacional club Marathón and the Colombia national team.

 Club career

 Independiente Medellín

 Born in Necoclí, Moreno moved to Medellín at early age and joined the youth sides of Independiente Medellín.
 He made his first team debut on 23 March 2014, coming on as a late substitute for Giovanni Hernández in a 2–0 Categoría Primera A home win over Deportivo Cali.

 In the following two seasons, Moreno served loans at fellow top tier sides La Equidad and Envigado, scoring his first senior goal with the latter in a 2–1 loss to Patriotas.
 He returned to DIM for the 2017 campaign, and started to feature regularly for the club afterwards.

 León

 On 6 June 2018, Moreno moved abroad and signed for Liga MX side León.
 He made his debut abroad on 24 July, replacing Héctor Mascorro in a 4–3 Copa MX away loss to Mineros de Zacatecas.

 Despite being a regular starter, Moreno was loaned to fellow league team Pachuca on 28 May 2021.
 An immediate starter, he lost his first-choice status during the 2022 Clausura tournament, and returned to León in June 2022.

 On 11 July 2023, Moreno confirmed his departure from León through his Instagram profile.